 Born Oct.
 12, 1710, he had graduated from Harvard and studied for the ministry.
-He had a license to preach at Colchester, Conn., but he joined the family business after his brother disappeared at sea and his father got too old to work.
+He had a license to preach at Colchester, Conn.
+Instead, he joined the family business after his brother disappeared at sea and his father got too old to work.

-His sloops, schooners, brigantines and snows came into New London and Norwich carrying goods from a wide commercial network including the east coast of North America, the West Indies and Europe.
+His sloops, schooners, brigantines and snows came into New London and Norwich carrying goods from a wide commercial network.
+They came from the east coast of North America, the West Indies and Europe.

-His ships carried Connecticut products: salt fish, oil, flax-seed, produce, wool, livestock and — most important to the Royal Navy — pine and spruce for the king’s masts.
+His ships carried Connecticut products: salt fish, oil, flax-seed, produce, wool, livestock and pine and spruce for the king’s masts.

 In the Trumbull store he sold imported dry goods: cloaks, caps, waistcoats, greatcoats, cloth, scythes, nails, firearms, crockery, cutlery and pewter.

 Trumbull was worth 18,000 pounds at the end of 1765.
 He held various judgeships and government jobs until 1769 to 1784, including governor of the colony, then the state.

 Lebanon, by the way, produced five governors, including Trumbull’s son and grandson.
 The people of Lebanon liked to boast, “We supply Norwich with butter and cheese, and the State with Governors, especially when they want good ones.”

 As a merchant and a politician, Jonathan Trumbull objected to Britain’s Intolerable Acts.
 He was especially offended when Parliament authorzed home invasions to search and seize goods.